cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 | PB_5   | BLUE     | SD_SPI_CS		   | D4		 |
 +--------+----------+----------------------+-------------+

-* Pin D4 is connected to PB_5, which is used by the Ethernet Shield for SD_CS, and by the CNC Shield for Y limit.
+* Pin D4 is connected to PB_5, which is used by the Ethernet Shield for SD_CS, and by the CNC Shield for Y LIMIT.
  You cannot use this pin on the CNC Shield, and it should not be connected to the Ethernet shield.
-* Pin D10 is connected to PB_6, it is used by the Ethernet Shield for SPI_CS, and by the CNC Shield for Z step.
+* Pin D10 is connected to PB_6, it is used by the Ethernet Shield for SPI_CS, and by the CNC Shield for Z STEP.
  This pin the CNC Shield cannot be connected to the Ethernet Shild.
 This Pin can be easily relocated to another pin, using a jumper wire connected from the CNC Shield to the Nucleo Morpho Header.